loh1naalt/PerfectAudioWorks/README.md

    ✅ Fixed: you can now choose the device to play on, but playback still defaults to the system’s default device.

 2. **Crash on progress bar seek**: spamming left/right arrow keys after making the progress bar active may cause a crash.
-3. **Playing trough mpg123 would result to white noise** that's why i disabled it for a while
+3. ~~**Playing trough mpg123 would result to white noise** that's why i disabled it for a while~~ ✅ Fixed: i didn't convert sample format from int16 to float32 which caused white noise problem

 ---